Ellaine-2003/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds execute permission to the owner and the group owner and read permission to other users This script adds execute permission to the owner and the group owner and others This script deniesthe owner and groups permission and allows other users all permissions
+This script adds execute permission to the owner and the group owner and read permission to other users This script adds execute permission to the owner and the group owner and others This script deniesthe owner and groups permission and allows other users all permissions The script sets the mode of thefile hello to this